543.1K

 Get Andrew’s free guide to difficult conversations with your partner: How to Tell Your Partner Difficult Things

-Follow Elizabeth Earnshaw on Instagram @lizlistens
+Follow Kate on Instagram @katemoyletherapy

 Join our Supporters Club to access exclusive behind-the-scenes content, fan requests and the chance to ask Andrew your own questions.
 Membership starts at just £4.50.